 Similarly, have you ever considered the valuable lessons an obviously rude teenager in secondary school may be unintentionally capable of teaching you about patience, something as basic as remaining cool when being provoked or, authentic gratitude?
 Students such as Katie whose stunning Spy-Family sticker collection is able to make their day despite exam season are undeniably more grateful if not ‘superior’ to many adults who continue to complain about matters such as a lukewarm pizza or the weather.

 Or, have you ever reflected on what a seemingly unqualified but innocent comment from a university student – and/or your immediate reaction – could teach you about your inherent values when interpreting that comment?
 It may potentially reveal incorrect underlying perceptions of reality and/or a subconscious attitude towards others which one is potentially not even aware of but which may be very questionable in the first place.

-When not considering this, we may (un)intentionally impose a seemingly fixed hierarchy between teachers and students if not become blatantly ‘arrogant’ and deny that sometimes, someone seemingly ‘unqualified’ may have just become our teacher.
+When not considering this, we may (un)intentionally impose a seemingly fixed hierarchy between tutors and students if not become blatantly ‘arrogant’ and deny that sometimes, someone seemingly ‘unqualified’ may have just become our tutor.
 The only question that remains is whether we are humble enough to be taught and ready to accept, as Socrates already claimed, that the only thing we – even as educators – know for sure is that we know nothing.